 ‡ GI bleed includes upper GI, lower GI, and rectal bleeding.

 § Intraocular bleed is within the corpus of the eye (a conjunctival bleed is not an intraocular bleed).

-In ARISTOTLE, the results for major bleeding were generally consistent across most major subgroups including age, weight, CHADS2 score (a scale from 0 to 6 used to estimate risk of stroke, with higher scores predicting greater risk), prior warfarin use, geographic region, ELIQUIS dose, type of AF, and aspirin use at randomization (Figure 1).
-Subjects treated with apixaban with diabetes bled more (3.0%/year) than did subjects without diabetes (1.9%/year).
+In ARISTOTLE, the results for major bleeding were generally consistent across most major subgroups including age, weight, CHADS2 score (a scale from 0 to 6 used to estimate risk of stroke, with higher scores predicting greater risk), prior warfarin use, geographic region, ELIQUIS dose, type of atrial fibrillation (AF), and aspirin use at randomization (Figure 1).
+Subjects treated with apixaban with diabetes bled more (3.0% per year) than did subjects without diabetes (1.9% per year).